Project Plan Template

 - There is an option to enter up to 20 holidays in the config section of the template.

-- When a day is marked as a holiday it is not counted in calculation for finish date of a task.
+- When a day is marked as a holiday, it is not counted in a calculation for a task's finish date.

 - There is an option to enter % complete ( % Act) in the plan.

-- The plan has a Gantt View on a daily basis and displays the date and day of the week.
+- The plan has a Gantt View daily and displays the date and day of the week.

 - The Gantt View timeline in the plan can be changed to show the view over 2 or more days.